 Morita: “Yes, that’s right.
 Today let’s visit some of the history of Nikko.”

-■ Kosugi Hoan Museum of Art, Nikko where you can feel the attraction of artists who worked hard to establish a national park
+Kosugi Hoan Museum of Art, Nikko: Feel the attraction of artists who worked hard to establish Nikko National Park

 The first place the two visited was the Kosugi Hoan Museum of Art, Nikko.
 The curator, Ms. Shimizu, showed them around the museum.